miaonaise/ABB-Summer-2017/README.md

 More info:
 - All softwares in the list have Python API for scripting geometry. (i.e. technically speaking, they are all capable of fulfilling the aim.
 I have only achieved the aim with FreeCAD due to my poor experience in being a developer.)
 - Only FreeCAD and PythonOCC has python as its default scripting language.
 The others have a different default scripting language that runs with their GUI.
+- Efi recommends not to import geometry in STL files in ANSA.

 ##
 Please contact me via e-mail (julia970906@gmail.com) if you have any suggestions on improving my documents.
 Thanks!